 An experimental vaccine is first tested in animals to evaluate its safety and potential to prevent disease.
 It is then tested in human clinical trials in three phases.

-Once the results of the clinical trials are available, a series to steps is required, including reviews of efficacy, safety, and manufacturing for regulatory and public health policy approvals, before a vaccine may be introduced into a national immunization program.
+After results of clinical trials are available, a series of steps is required, including reviews of efficacy, safety, and manufacturing for regulatory and public health policy approvals, before a vaccine may be introduced into a national immunization program.

 The vaccine is given to a small number of volunteers to assess its safety, confirm it generates an immune response, and determine the right dosage.